Yoshie Shiratori

 Yoshie Shiratori (白鳥 由栄; /ja/; July 31, 1907 – February 24, 1979) was a Japanese national born in Aomori Prefecture.
 Shiratori is famous for having escaped from prison four different times.
 There is a memorial to Shiratori at the Abashiri Prison Museum.

 There are numerous tales describing his escapes, but some details may be highly exaggerated rather than factual.

 Early life

 Yoshie Shiratori was born on July 31, 1907, in Aomori, Japan.
-His father died when he was 2 years old, and he was abandoned at a young age by his mother.
-Initially, he worked in a tofu shop and later as a fisherman to obtain and catch crabs in Russia.
+His father died when he was 2 years old, and he was abandoned at a young age by his mother, who took only his older brother to live with a farmer in Akita Prefecture, leaving only Shiratori and his sister behind.
+Initially, he worked in a tofu shop run by his Aunt, before becoming a fisherman to catch crabs in Russia.
 After switching jobs several times and finding little success, he turned to gambling and robbery for a living.